zachleat/zachleat.com/_posts/2023-02-06-react-criticism.md

 ## {{ "10 Dec 2016" | timePosted }} ago

 Alright, so you’re _not_ a beginner or you’re not building an app.
 You know better than to fall into the Create React App pit of performance problems and use a React framework that uses Server Side Rendering, right?
-Well, not so fast.
+Well, _not so fast_.

 [🌟 When everything's important, nothing is! 🌟—Paul Lewis](https://aerotwist.com/blog/when-everything-is-important-nothing-is/) _(December 10, 2016)_